island-is/island.is/libs/judicial-system/auth/README.md

 ## Overview

-This library is built using the [Nx](https://nx.dev) build system, which facilitates efficient and scalable development.
+This library is built using the [Nx](https://nx.dev) build system, providing efficient and scalable development capabilities.

 ## Running Unit Tests